StronglyTypedSolutions/vikid.net/docs/en/concepts/pure_functions.md

 input.add(param) = input.zip(param, +)
 ```

-Often we use the same symbol or name for both the reactive function and scalar operator.
+Often we use the same symbol or name for both the reactive function and non-reactive operator.

 For example, the sine function: